JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-migration.md

 The constructor is marked experimental because we ultimately intend to keep the interactability of interop views described by a single bool flag.
-The behavior described explicitly the `interactionMode` parameter will most likely be derived automatically in the future.
+The behavior described explicitly in the `interactionMode` parameter will most likely be derived automatically in the future.

 ### accessibilityEnabled replaced by isNativeAccessibilityEnabled, and turned off by default